 If you have less than 94 samples or number of your samples is not an exact multiplication of 94 and the last plate is partially filled, please observe the following guidelines:

-- Organize your samples COLUMN-WISE starting from the well A1 and continuing B1, C1 etc. Once column 1 has been filled to H1, the next sample will go to A2, B2 etc. Any well(s) left without assigned sample MUST BE deleted from the sample tracking file.
-Please, see picture below that illustrates correct organization of the samples in partial plate and comparison to fully filled plate.
+- Organize your samples COLUMN-WISE starting from well A1 and on to B1, C1 etc. Once column 1 has been filled to H1, the next sample will go to A2, B2 etc. Any well(s) left without assigned sample MUST BE deleted from the sample tracking file.
+Please see picture below that illustrates correct organization of the samples in partial plate and comparison to fully filled plate.

 - Make sure you comply with requirement Empty wells outlined above related to creation of the sample tracking file .